MattyStacks/docker-templates/MattyStacks/README.md

 # MattyStacks Docker Templates

 This directory contains Unraid Docker templates for various game servers and applications.
+Currently focused on game servers with plans to expand to additional services.

+## Current Status

+I'm building a collection of Docker templates for Unraid, starting with game servers that I personally use.
+The first template is for Foundry, and many more will follow!

 ## Available Templates

 ### Foundry
-A dedicated server template for the Foundry game (factory-building multiplayer game).
+A dedicated server template for Foundry, a multiplayer factory-building and automation game where you explore, mine resources, and build automated production chains.

 **Steam App ID:** 2915550
+**Container Image:** `ghcr.io/mattystacks/steamcmd:foundry`
+**Template File:** `Foundry.xml`

 #### Features:
 - Based on ich777's steamcmd container structure